Do you have the skills for a career as a community health worker?

 - Provide one-on-one coaching and support for consumers who have low literacy

-Community health workers must be certified by the Ohio Board of Nursing.
-Fortunately for you, Health Care Access Now offers a 10-week Community Health Care Worker Training Program that is approved by the Ohio Board of Nursing.
+The Ohio Board of Nursing must certify community health workers.
+Fortunately for you, Health Care Access Now is a training site for Care Coordination Systems (CCS) and offers a 10-week Community Health Care Worker Training Program.
 Health Care Access Now is a leader in developing community health workers in Cincinnati who excel in coordinating the care of those most at-risk for poor health.

 Training and Certification

 Students must also complete 130 hours of a community-based practicum as required by the Ohio Board of Nursing for state certification.
-Health Care Access Now assists students to identify and complete the required community-based practicum with local hospitals, health care providers and nonprofit organizations.
+Care Coordination Systems and Health Care Access Now assists students to identify and complete the required community-based practicum with local hospitals, health care providers and nonprofit organizations.

 Upon completion of the classroom training and community-based practicum, students are qualified to apply to the Ohio Board of Nursing for a certificate to practice as a Certified Community Health Worker.

-Health Care Access Now will offer two training sessions in 2018:
+Care Coordination Systems (CCS) and Health Care Access Now (HCAN) will offer two training sessions in 2018:

 - May 21 – July 27 (Summer 2018)